openeemeter/eemeter/docs/introduction.rst

 solves the problem of measuring energy savings and opens new doors for managing demand side programs.

-Historically, energy **savings** have been measured in one of three ways.
+Historically, energy :ref:`savings <glossary-energy-savings>` have been measured in one of three ways.
 The first (and least costly) approach is to take laboratory measurements of different energy-consuming devices (e.g., light bulbs) and calculate the difference in consumption from one to the next, then estimate the savings over